chanzuckerberg/meta-kg-api-documentation/README.md

-# Meta KG API
+# Meta API

-Meta KG API enables users to query the CZI-Meta Knowledge Graph (KG) stored in a graph database.
-The KG contains bibliographic information for biomedical research output (referred to as 'works') such as title, abstract, journal or repository name, author, keywords, citation data etc. A broad range of research outputs is represented in the KG, including journal articles, preprints, datasets, protocols, software, conference proceedings and clinical trial reports.
+The Meta API enables users to query the Meta knowledge graph.
+The graph database contains bibliographic information for biomedical research output (referred to as 'works') such as title, abstract, journal or repository name, author, keywords, references, etc. A broad range of research outputs is represented in the knowledge graph including journal articles, preprints, datasets, protocols, software, conference proceedings and clinical trial reports.

 It is an HTTP read-only API.